 - 6.1 Local authorities are required each year to set aside some of their revenues as provision for debt.
-TfL has a statutory duty to determine for the current financial year an amount of minimum revenue provision (MRP) which it considers to be 'prudent' in relation to debt service obligations, and having given regard to the Statutory Guidance on Minimum Revenue Provision.
-Several clarifications have been added to the statement below to further explain certain elements of the provision.
-There have been no changes to how MRP is calculated. - 6.2 While statutory guidance suggests four potential methods for calculating MRP, it also allows for other methods and approaches to be used.
+TfL has a statutory duty to determine for the current financial year an amount of minimum revenue provision (MRP) which it considers to be 'prudent' in relation to debt service obligations, and having given regard to the Statutory Guidance on Minimum Revenue Provision. - 6.2 While statutory guidance suggests four potential methods for calculating MRP, it also allows for other methods and approaches to be used.
 Since 2016/17, TfL has used one of these approaches while also considering the principles inherent in the statutory guidance on MRP, to make an annual provision in the Corporation, that aims to build up a reserve on the Balance Sheet over the average useful economic life (UEL) of the assets funded by borrowings in the Corporation, such that, at the end of that UEL, that reserve may be employed to either repay borrowings or to finance replacement capex for those assets that have reached the end of their lives.
 The provision is also measured against the weighted average lifetime of TfL's debt. - 6.3 An MRP is effectively already made for borrowings passed down to the subsidiaries for capital purposes through TfL's existing processes for funding those entities.
 Therefore, no additional MRP is provided for these borrowings passed down to subsidiaries. - 6.4 Average UEL is used to measure the service potential of the assets that the borrowings have been used to fund.
-This is based on property, plant and equipment in the Corporation, excluding assets under construction. - 6.5 For right of use assets the MRP charge is equal to the depreciation charged against the associated assets.
+This is based on property, plant and equipment in the Corporation, excluding assets under construction. - 6.5 For right of use assets, the MRP charge is equal to the depreciation charged against the associated assets.
 Depreciation has been used rather than the movement in lease liability as this is more reflective of the consumption of the service potential given movements in lease liability are impacted by payment profiles e.g. bullet rental arrangements. - 6.6 For PFI assets the useful economic life of the asset is used to calculate the MRP charge.
-In most cases the UEL of the asset will exceed the duration of the PFI arrangement, which is permitted by the guidance as the UELs are determined by appropriately qualified individuals. - 6.7 Changes to the MRP statutory guidance are currently being proposed by the Department for Levelling Up, Housing & Communities to better enforce the duty of local authorities to make a prudent MRP.
-The matters being consulted on do not have an impact on TfL's current methodology which continues to be prudent and in line with the requirements of the Code. - 6.8 Given current levels of debt (including finance leases) retained within the Corporation, the MRP is anticipated to be approximately £54m for 2024/25 and increasing to approximately £64m from 2025/26 as a result of the Silvertown Tunnel PFI contract.
+In most cases the UEL of the asset will exceed the duration of the PFI arrangement, which is permitted by the guidance as the UELs are determined by appropriately qualified individuals. - 6.7 Changes to the MRP statutory guidance, which apply from 1 April 2025, have been published by the Ministry of Housing, Communities and Local Government to better enforce the duty of local authorities to make a prudent MRP.
+The changes do not have an impact on TfL's current methodology which continues to be prudent and in line with the requirements of the Code. - 6.8 Given current levels of debt (including finance leases) retained within the Corporation, the MRP is anticipated to be approximately £80m for 2025/26 and

+2026/27.
+This is an increase over the prior year as a result of the Silvertown Tunnel PFI contract.
 This will result in an annual transfer of this amount from usable reserves (i.e. the General Fund) to unusable reserves (namely the Capital Adjustment Account).